-PwC and representative bodies made significant efforts to engage with Revenue and the Department of Finance on the shortcomings of the existing s835E measures and we welcome the fact that the legitimate concerns of taxpayers have been considered in the design and approach to the proposed replacement version of s835E.
-We will continue to engage on the matter during the next stages of the legislative process.
+PwC and representative bodies made significant efforts to engage with Revenue and the Department of Finance on the shortcomings of the existing s835E measures and we welcome the fact that the legitimate concerns of taxpayers have been considered in the design and approach to the replacement version of s835E.
 We have a lot of experience in interpreting and applying the pre-existing measures and are ready to assist you in assessing how the revised rules impact on your business.

-We also engaged in the Department of Finance's public consultation on the application of the AOA to the attribution of profits to branches of non-resident companies, and are pleased to see many of our comments reflected in the draft legislation.
-If you would like to understand how the adoption of the AOA might impact your business, we would be happy to discuss.
-Domestic and International Large Corporates
+We also engaged in the Department of Finance's public consultation on the application of the AOA to the attribution of profits to branches of non-resident companies, and are pleased to see many of our comments reflected in the legislation.
+If you would like to understand how the adoption of the

+AOA might impact your business, we would be happy to discuss.